stashed/docs/docs/guides/latest/volumesnapshot/standalonepvc.md

 ### Take Volume Snapshot

+Here, we are going to create a PVC and mount it with a pod and we will also generate some sample data on it.
+Then, we will take snapshot of this PVC using Stash.

+#### Create PersistentVolumeClaim:

-At first, You will create a PVC.
+At first, let's create a PVC.
+We will mount this PVC in a pod.

-Sample PVC YAML are given below,
+Below is the YAML of the sample PVCs,

 ```yaml
 kind: PersistentVolumeClaim